solarsailer/matthieuoger.com/content/posts/2013-07-23-current-days-science-fiction.md

 ---
 date: "2013-07-23"

-title: Current days science fiction
+title: "Current Days Science Fiction"
 excerptQuote:
   name: "John Moltz"
   quote: "You couldn’t have written this as science fiction in 1997.
 No one would have believed it."